crater-io/android-test/README.md

 In this code test, you will design and implement a native Android app for the Yahoo Weather API.

-This application is expected to implement the following functionality, in order of importance:
+This application is expected to implement the following functionality:

 1. A way for loading and managing data from a simple backend API.
 2. A screen that lists all of the data returned by the API.

+Sepnd no more than two hours to implement the application.
+It is not expected that you'll finish the application.

 ### Requirements